 Now lets look at the E.V.
 Depending on if you have a more economic EV like a Nissan Leaf or a power guzzling Tesla Model x you will consume between 15kw/h to 25kw/h per 100 k/m. from your pockets point of view you are winning but how does this look when you compare this to the power grid?

-If you are in the South island you are winning. hydro is powering your E.V. so you can carry on telling everyone you are saving the planet. just don’t mention the cobalt mining and child labour and you will be fine.
+If you are in the South island you are winning from an enviromental point of view. hydro is powering your E.V. so you can carry on telling everyone you are saving the planet.
+Just don’t mention the cobalt mining and child labour and you will be fine.

 However if you are a North Island E.V. driver then depending on how you try and spin the story you are of course using more.
 If we are nice and say that 80% of your power is renewable (oh but it is) but lets be nice and play the game.
 20% of the power you consume is generated from fossil fuel. extrapolating out the midway point of 20kw/hour per 100 k over the 10,400 k/m for the year gives us 2.08 gigawatt/h energy consumption for the year. about half will come from coal and half from gas of this 20% which if we look at the graph below gives us ((2.08x1001x0.5) +(2.08X469X0.5)/5

 But hang on, what did we learn at the beginning?
-That’s right any new load just adds 100% to the fossil fuel because all of the renewable is being used on existing load. this means your lovely little E.V. is spewing out 1,530 kilos or 1 and a half ton’s of Co2 compared to the 26 from the petrol car.
+That’s right any new load just adds 100% to the fossil fuel because all of the renewable are being used on existing load. this means your lovely little E.V. is spewing out 1,530 kilos or 1 and a half ton’s of Co2 compared to the 2,631 from the petrol car.